-At 31 March 2022 there was a contingent asset relating to additional income from waste plants generated by increasing third party waste volumes and rising electricity prices.
+At 31 March 2024 there was a contingent asset relating to additional income from waste plants generated by increasing third party waste volumes and rising electricity prices.
 The amount is subject to risk and requires negotiation and legal agreement.
-Although not determined an estimate of the value is £389,000 (31 March 2022: £389,000).
+Although not determined an estimate of the value is £389,000.
+This provision is expected to materialise within 12 months.

-At 31 March 2023 there was no contingent liability (31 March 2022: nil)
+At 31 March 2024 there was no contingent liability (31 March 2023: Nil)